Aces out: Sale, Kershaw chased early in Series opener

 Kershaw dropped to 9-9 in postseason play.
 Pitching off the first-base side of the rubber with his high arm reach and double leg kick, he allowed five runs, seven hits and three walks.
 Andrew Benintendi became just the second left-handed hitter to go 3 for 3 in a game against the three-time Cy Young Award winner, after Miami's Christian Yelich on June 27, 2015.

+"I didn't pitch very well," Kershaw said.
+"The slider wasn't very good tonight.
+I didn't have the depth there.
+Kind of flat in the zone and they made me pay for it."

-Sale, a lanky lefty, pitched off the extreme third-base side of the rubber and fared little better, giving up three runs, five hits and two walks against the first batting order in Series history that included nine right-handed hitters, none of them switch hitters.
-Sale was pitching for the first time since a one-night hospital stint due to a stomach illness during the Championship Series.
+Sale, a lanky lefty, pitched off the extreme third-base side of the rubber and fared little better, giving up three runs, five hits and two walks against the first batting order in Series history that included nine right-handed hitters, none of them switch hitters .
+Sale was pitching for the first time since a one-night hospital stint due to a stomach illness during the AL Championship Series.

 Not since Boston knuckleballer Tim Wakefield (3 2/3 innings) and St. Louis right-hander Woody Williams (2 1/3 innings) in 2004 had both starters exited so quickly, an 11-9 win that started the Red Sox to a four-game sweep and their first title since 1918.